bbauska/JS-beginners-JS/README.md

 </div>
 ```

-Go back to the browser, and you now see only the first step of the
+<p>Go back to the browser, and you now see only the first step of the
-wizard form being displayed.
+wizard form being displayed.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="#add-btn">Adding the Next Button</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Now we need some buttons to move between the form steps, so add
+<p>Now we need some buttons to move between the form steps, so add the following button on
-the following button on step1 div:
+<b>step1</b> div:</p>

 ```
 <div id="step1" class="step active">